What is it like on the inside?

 The centrepiece, as with any self-respecting upstart electric car, is a giant touchscreen.
 Here it’s a portrait display measuring 11.2-inches across and mounted high enough that it’s in your eyeline without suffering from ‘lost iPad on the dash’ disorder.
 The graphics are crisp, the operation impressively rapid, with no stuttering or discernible loading time.
 It’s one of the most smartphone-like displays we’ve ever seen, because the Polestar is the first car to use Google OS.

-And if you’re waiting for the ‘but what about touchscreens being fiddly on the move’ caveat, worry not, because Polestar has come up with a genius piece of common sense.
+Nope, because Polestar has come up with a genius piece of common sense.
 The sculpted gear selector acts as a plinth for your forearm, steadying your hand as you delve into the screen.
 It makes operation on the move much easier than in… pretty much any car with a touchscreen.
 Even a new Volvo.
-So do measures like climate control that’s adjusted in one-degree increments, not 0.5 Celcius.
+So do measures like climate control that’s adjusted in one-degree increments, not 0.5 Celsius.
 Less tapping needed.

 In the back there’s enough room for adults to sit behind adults, though it doesn’t feel as roomy as a conventional saloon because of the smaller glass area.
 The boot isn’t gargantuan, but 405 litres should be fine for everyday tasks, and because it’s a proper hatchback (which Polestar wanted as a selling point beyond the Model 3’s pokey saloon tailgate), the opening is huge.
 It’s not invaded by charging cables either, as they’re housed in a separate cubby under the bonnet.